pirelaurent/p5_animationFramework/chapters/chap1-basicObjects.md

 ```
 <img src = "../img/forDoc/twoCups.png" width = "300"></img>
 *see sketches/ 2-cupOfCoke/sketch.js*
-Notice that the obj model (which results in a *p5.Geometry*) will be shared by all instances.
+Notice that the obj model (which results in an internal *p5.Geometry*) will be shared by all instances.
 The same for texture image.
 #### for debug
 Some messages are thrown at the **debug level** on console to follow what happens for the two object's construction through the hierarchical extensions and replacement of properties :
 <img src = "../img/forDoc/verboseSample.png" width = "400"></img>

-### Use of literals in a class hierarchy
-To understand what is under the hood in the previous examples, especially with default config and inheritance, see previous chapter.